jusolibre/BlogAPI/README.md

-<h2 id="PUTarticle">PUT article :</h2>
+<h3 id="PUTarticle">PUT article :</h3>
 ```
 localhost:8080/article
-["title", "message", "author"] // here is the argument that MUST be present in the Json object of your resquest
+["title", "message", "author"] // here is the argument that MUST be present in the Json
 ```
 Json Response :
 ```